mtdevans/adieu/README.md

 # adieu

-adieu is a time-based user enumerator.
+adieu is a time-based user discovery tool.

 It can discover users on web apps with time delays down to <10 millisecond resolution, if the conditions are right.

-adieu consists of two parts: the __data-collector__ (Python script) and a __macro-enabled Excel spreadsheet__ for plotting nice-looking and -fitting graphs for reports.
+adieu consists of two parts: the __data-collector__ (Python script) and a __macro-enabled Excel spreadsheet__ for visualizing the data.
+On Linux, matplotlib graphs provide this functionality.
 ## Python Tool Helptext
 ```
        (